rmpaltanwale/Sessions_of_Congress-1987-2025-/README.md

 - Layout and Structure:
 Each page uses a grid-based layout created with CSS Grid, ensuring that visual data (such as Senate and House seat compositions) aligns evenly in rows and columns.
-The <div> individual seats are contained within columns ) to define layout precision.
+The "div" individual seats are contained within columns ) to define layout precision.
 - Typography and Readability:
 The text uses standard system fonts to maintain legibility across browsers.
 Hierarchical tags like "h3"